+Lobby of The Higgins Hotel

 Experience the #1 Attraction in New Orleans.

 Travel to The National WWII Museum in New Orleans to explore, remember, and reflect on World War II through exclusive access to the Museum's campus.
-Don't miss this unique opportunity to experience a custom program at this world-class institution!
-Four days from \$1,449 \$1,199 per person. \$129 taxes and fees person are additional.
-Luxury Accommodations at the Official Hotel of The National WWII Museum Enjoy easy access to The National WWII Museum during your stay at The Higgins Hotel, located across the street from the Museum.
+The National WWII Museum tells the story of the American experience in the war that changed the world-why it was fought, how it was won, and what it means today-so that all generations will understand the price of freedom and be inspired by what they learn.
+Don't miss this unique opportunity to experience a custom program at this world-class institution.

+Three nights from only \$1,199 per person

+Family discount pricing available.
+Please call for more information. \$129 taxes and fees person person are additional.

+Worry-Free Booking!